 At this point, if you turn to your Airbnb insurance for help, you’ll almost certainly get nothing.
 It’s likely the hosting platform would ban these renters from renting on their site again, but you’re not going to get monetary compensation for the damage that was done.

 Knowing what you know from this article, you may decide that renting on a site like Airbnb is not for you.
 But if you would like to move forward, you do have options for purchasing additional insurance plans through your home insurance agency.
 These plans will likely be landlords insurance, rental dwelling insurance, and/or business insurance.

-What you need to do is speak to your Insurance provider to learn more.
-Agents at Patriot Insurance would be happy to speak with you any time.
+What you need to do is speak to your insurance provider to learn more.
+Agents at Patriot Insurance would be happy to speak with you at any time.
 Call us today to learn more.